Workforce Advantage Program

 Join BTI for an immersive seven-week internship for high school students and work alongside a mentor while gaining valuable work experience that lays the foundation for career exploration.

-As an intern, you will gain hands-on experience working in a world-class plant research institute while exploring the departments that make scientific discoveries possible.
+As an intern, you will gain hands-on experience working in a world-class plant science research institute while exploring the departments that make scientific discoveries possible.
 Our internship program pairs you with a staff mentor who will work alongside you as you learn essential job functions and insight into what it’s like to work in an independent nonprofit research environment and hone skills that will benefit you in your future career.
 You’ll also participate in workshops where you’ll learn from guest speakers about important topics like credit cards, taxes, interest rates, resume building, and career search.

 • Work alongside a mentor in an area that interests you